infiltrating public space

-This week is all about organized infiltration.
+This week was all about organized infiltration.
 Het resort invited artists to take back the public domain.
 While the public space is under pressure from mandatory consumerism and (temporary) restrictive laws, we're aiming to regain space for artistic expression — taking art out of the buildings and onto the communal grounds.

 Femmes Fontaines - Elise Ehry and Kitty Maria